List of Frequently Used AHA Acronyms

 I need a general CPR course to prepare me to save the life of a loved one.
 Which course is best for me?

 Family & Friends® CPR provides basic CPR training in a dynamic group environment using the research-proven practice-while-watching method.
-Find an AHA Training Center near you offering this course at www.cpr.heart.org.
+Find an AHA Training Center near you.
 You may also be interested in learning basic CPR skills using the AHA’s CPR Anytime kit, which you can share with family, friends and loved ones.

 I am not a healthcare professional and I need a CPR and AED course for work purposes.
 Which course should I take?

 Heartsaver® CPR AED is probably best for you.
-The AHA offers this course in both classroom-based and eLearning formats.
-Find an AHA Training Center near you offering Heartsaver classes and eLearning skills sessions at www.cpr.heart.org.
+The AHA offers this course in both Find an AHA Training Center near you offering Heartsaver classes and hands-on skills sessions for blended learning courses.

 Are your courses OSHA compliant?